shipyardapp/Shipyard-Documentation/docs/blueprint-library/sftp.md

 ### Overview

 The **SFTP - Upload Files** Blueprint allows users to easily import one or more files directly into an SFTP Server, no matter how big they are.

+This Blueprint requires _write_ permissions in order to upload to the SFTP server.

 ### Variables